mskr/SPlisHSPlasH/doc/getting_started.md

 Rigid bodies can participate and there is collision detection.

 There are no turbulence models.
+At least nothing based on Reynolds decomposition (yet?).
+Since no simplification like the Reynolds average is used, everything can be considered a large eddy simulation.

+Instead of turbulence, the concept of vorticity is used.

 Fluids can represent elastic bodies.
 The constitutive material model is Linear Elasticity (Young's modulus, Poisson's ratio).